supernomad/quantum/docs/configuration.rst

 Hierarchy
 =========

 The configuration option hierarchy was specifically designed to allow for operators to deploy quantum however they like and leverage what ever configuration management practices they are accustomed to.
-This means that an operator can deploy a general configuration template file for all ``quantum`` enabled servers, and then override settings in different data-centers using environment variables, and then further override settings on each host by specifying command line arguments.
+This means that an operator can deploy a general configuration template file for all ``quantum`` enabled peers, and then override settings in different data-centers using environment variables, and then further override settings on each host by specifying command line arguments.

 Defaults
 ========